litespeedtech/lsquic/docs/tutorial.rst

 Library Initialization
 ======================

-Before the first engine object is instantiate, the library must be initialized using :func:`lsquic_global_init()`:
+Before the first engine object is instantiated, the library must be initialized using :func:`lsquic_global_init()`:

 ::